tonyctyy/content-recommendation/logs/RedRS_tutorial.md

 #### Training Negative Sample

 Different negative samples should be included in training.
 A common approach is to use 50% easy samples (All Items) and 50% hard samples (Items that are retrieved but discarded by the **Pre-Rank Stage**/**Ranking Stage**).

+### Production Environment

+#### Using the DSSM Model in a Production Environment:

+- **Item Index:**
+  Store the `item_id` and corresponding `item_vector` in an index table.
+Real-time calculation is too computationally expensive, so in production, use Approximate Nearest Neighbor (ANN) Search to return the $n$ nearest results for a given `user_vector` or `query_vector`.

+  *Note: You can use vector databases such as Milvus, Faiss, or HNSWlib.*

+- **User Index:**
+  Calculate the `user_vector` in real-time since it changes frequently, and the most recent interaction records are typically more significant for accurate measurement.

+#### Model Updates

+- **Regular Update:**
+  Perform incremental training on top of the existing model (rather than reinitializing all parameters) using the previous day's data as one epoch (daily data is used only once).
+After training, update the `item_vector` index and user index tables.

+  **Training Time:** Midnight (Batch Update)

+- **Dynamic Update:**
+  Train the model in a real-time environment to better adapt to user interests.
+This process involves generating TFRecord files for training, then updating only the model’s `ID Embedding` parameters (without retraining other parts of the neural network).
+Finally, update the new user `ID Embedding` for real-time application.

+  **Limitation:** There may be latency issues when updating records.

+  **Training Time:** Real-Time Update

+- **Industrial Approach:**
+  Combine both **Regular Update** and **Dynamic Update**.
+At the end of each day, discard the results of the **Dynamic Update** and perform the **Regular Update**.

+- **Why Not Use Only the Dynamic Update?**
+  While the computational cost of relying solely on **Dynamic Update** is lower, performance is generally worse compared to the hybrid approach.
+This is due to several factors:
+    1. **Time Interval Differences (Hour/Minute):** User interests can vary significantly between different times of the day, such as morning versus night.
+    2. **Data Shuffling:** **Regular Update** shuffles the daily data randomly for 1-epoch training, leading to better performance.
+In contrast, **Dynamic Update** trains in a sequence that follows the timeliness of the data, which may result in less effective learning.